Allies, Partners, or Puppets?: American and Chilean Armies, 1961–69

 Abstract

-This study examines the multifaceted exchanges between the United States and Chilean armies from 1961 to 1969, asserting that they were strictly professional, devoid of political indoctrination, and aligned with both nations' foreign policy interests.
-Utilizing declassified diplomatic and military documents diverges from prior works by integrating an in-depth understanding of military codes and culture with global, regional, and national contexts.
+This article examines the multifaceted exchanges between the American and Chilean armies from 1961 to 1969, asserting that they were strictly professional, devoid of political indoctrination, and aligned with both nations’ foreign policy interests.
+Utilizing declassified diplomatic and military documents, this research diverges from prior works by integrating an in-depth understanding of military codes and culture with global, regional, and national contexts.
 It challenges the politicized narratives of the Cold War in Latin America, especially in Chile.
-Relevant to policy and military practitioners, this research offers insights into the actual impacts of international military policies on future military exchange programs.
+This research offers insights into the actual impacts of international military policies on future military exchange programs.

 Más información